freesig/vulkano/README.md

 ### macOS and iOS Specific Setup

-TLDR; In the best case, vulkano should work on macOS without having to take any further action, read on if you need more information or something goes wrong.

 Vulkan is not natively supported by macOS and iOS.
 However, there exists [MoltenVK](https://github.com/KhronosGroup/MoltenVK) a Vulkan implementation on top of Apple's Metal API.
 This allows vulkano to build and run on macOS and iOS platforms.